Filters - filter design and filtering

 DSP.Filters.filtfiltFunction

-Filter x in the forward and reverse directions using filter coefficients coef.
+Filter x in the forward and reverse directions using either a FilterCoefficients object coef, or the coefficients b and optionally a as in filt.
 The initial state of the filter is computed so that its response to a step function is steady state.
-Before filtering, the data is extrapolated at both ends with an odd-symmetric extension of length 3*(max(length(b), length(a))-1).
+Before filtering, the data is extrapolated at both ends with an odd-symmetric extension of length min(3*(max(length(b), length(a))-1), size(x, 1) - 1).

 Because filtfilt applies the given filter twice, the effective filter order is twice the order of coef.
 The resulting signal has zero phase distortion.